How to Pay Your Auto Insurance Deductible in 2026 (Follow These 5 Steps)

 Step #4: Pay Your Deductible

-Once your vehicle is repaired, you will need to pay your deductible directly to the repair shop before retrieving your car.
+Wondering who do I pay my car insurance deductible to?
+You will pay the deductible directly to the repair shop before retrieving your car.
 This deductible, which is the out-of-pocket amount specified in your insurance policy, will be part of the total repair cost outlined in a detailed invoice provided by the shop.

 The invoice will specify the total repair cost, the amount covered by your insurance, and your deductible.
 For example, if the total repair cost is $1,500 and your deductible is $500, the shop will indicate that you owe $500 while the insurance covers the remaining $1,000.